Viral Short-Form AI Video Prompts: 10 Hook Templates (9:16)

 1. Explosive opener

-Best for: TikTok / Douyin hook
+Best for: TikTok / Douyin first-frame hook

-Close-up of a person\`s eyes opening suddenly, sharp focus, dramatic side rim light, deep contrast against black background, 9:16 vertical, 3 seconds
+Close-up of a person's eyes opening suddenly, sharp focus, dramatic side rim light, deep contrast against black background, 9:16 vertical, 3 seconds

 2. Color burst